usc-isi-i2/kgtk/docs/transform/filter.md

                         If true, write only to the file with the first matching pattern.
 If false, write to all files with matching patterns. (default=False).
+  --pattern-separator PATTERN_SEPARATOR
+                        The separator between the pattern components.
+                        (default=;.
+  --word-separator WORD_SEPARATOR
+                        The separator between the words in a pattern component. (default=,.
   --show-version [True/False]
                         Print the version of this program. (default=False).